volkamerlab/teachopencadd/teachopencadd/talktorials/T035_graph_neural_networks/README.md

-# GNN-based property prediction
+# T035 · GNN-based molecular property prediction

 **Note**: This talktorial is a part of TeachOpenCADD, a platform that aims to teach domain-specific skills and to provide pipeline templates as starting points for research projects.

 Authors:
-* Paula Linh Kramer, 2022, Saarland University
+* Paula Linh Kramer, 2022, [Volkamer Lab](https://volkamerlab.org/), Saarland University

 ## Aim of this talktorial
 In this tutorial, we will first explain the basic concepts of graph neural networks (GNNs) and present two different GNN architectures.
 We apply our neural networks to the `QM9` dataset, which is a dataset containing small molecules.
 With this dataset, we want to predict molecular properties.
 We demonstrate how to train and evaluate GNNs step by step using PyTorch Geometric.